-Our team discussed the issue about BMI (Body Mass Index) testing in our schools, which is mandatory in Ohio.
+Our team discussed the issue of BMI (Body Mass Index) testing in our schools, which is mandatory in Ohio.
 We presented facts about the limited good (if any) it does for kids who may be overweight, but the damage it could cause kids who are predisposed to eating disorders.

-“Everyone we spoke with took the time to hear our stories, asked appropriate questions and promised to pass along the information,” Katie said.
+“Everyone we spoke with took the time to hear our stories, asked appropriate questions, and promised to pass along the information,” Katie said.
 “Many of them had their own stories and experiences with eating disorders, too.”

 “I really enjoyed it,” she continued.
-“I met so many great people that care about this for so many reasons, and being able to talk directly to those that can make changes is very empowering.
+“I met so many great people that care about this for so many reasons and being able to talk directly to those that can make changes is very empowering.
 In this country, we can make change happen.”